 Doctorate of Counselling Psychology DCounsPsy

 This programme provides the theoretical, clinical and research training for those wishing to work as a Counselling Psychologist.
-As a graduate of this programme, you will be eligible to apply for registration as a Practitioner Psychologist with the Health & Care Professions Council (HCPC).
+As a graduate of this programme, you will be eligible to apply for registration as a Practitioner Psychologist with the Health and Care Professions Council (HCPC).
 The programme is approved by the HCPC and accredited by the British Psychological Society (BPS).

 - Duration – 3 years full-time